neicnordic/neic.no/training/travel-grant.md

 Please use and fill in the [mandatory application form](https://wiki.neic.no/w/ext/img_auth.php/d/dd/TRAVEL_GRANT_APPLICATION.pdf).

 ### Submission process
-Please email and submit your application by use of the mandatory form including scanned documents and duly signed signatures to [ratatosk-application@neic.no](mailto:ratatosk-application@neic.no)
+Please email and submit your application by use of the mandatory form including scanned documents and duly signed signatures to [ratatosk-application@neic.no](mailto:ratatosk-application@neic.no).